 In order to anticipate unsafe conditions, rig workers develop more adaptive and anticipatory behavior to avoid work accidents.
 This behavior comes from equipment, weather, lighting, noise, and other environmental conditions.
 The majority of rig workers stated that more careful observation of the work environment could reduce unsafe conditions to relatively fewer.
-In more detail, an independent survey conducted on rig workers showed four main points, namely (a) 40 percent of respondents considered that unsafe conditions occurred due to negligent personnel who often ignored the safety of the surrounding environment and lack of understanding and participation of personnel regarding HSSE aspects in the work environment in the rig area caused many findings that could be reported; (c) 19 percent of respondents stated that there was a lack of maintenance and inspection of equipment and machinery; while the rest stated that unsafe conditions occurred due to extreme weather so that equipment could quickly become obsolete and unsafe conditions would cause unsafe activities.
+In more detail, an independent survey conducted on rig workers showed four main points, namely (a) 40 percent of respondents considered that unsafe conditions occurred due to negligent personnel who often ignored the safety of the surrounding environment and lack of understanding and participation of personnel regarding HSSE aspects in the workplace; (b) 25 percent of respondents stated that the complexity of physical conditions and the work environment in the rig area caused many findings that could be reported; (c) 19 percent of respondents stated that there was a lack of maintenance and inspection of equipment and machinery; while the rest stated that unsafe conditions occurred due to extreme weather so that equipment could quickly become obsolete and unsafe conditions would cause unsafe activities.